Are Youth Sports Too Intense and Competitive?

 Today, opportunities abound for kids to train hard and specialize in a sport at a young age.
 In some sports, you can find elite and traveling teams catering to children as young as six-years-old.
 And there are many private coaches who offer sport-specific skills training to kids.

-It’s trends like these that bring people to “too competitive” camp.
+It’s trends like these that bring people to the “too competitive” camp.
 Those that hold this point of view cite several reasons to back up their perspective.

 Increased Risk of Injuries